Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 The following steps will guide your through the upgrade procedure:

+1. Finding the current agent release, refer to the [agent release note](/docs/amplify_relnotes).
+Then this release number can be use to replace `<agentVersion>` in the command displayed below.
-1. Download the agent binary:
+2. Download the agent binary:
-    * discovery agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_discovery_agent/latest/discovery_agent-latest.zip" -o discovery_agent-latest.zip`
+    * discovery agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_discovery_agent/<agentVersion>/discovery_agent-<agentVersion>.zip" -o discovery_agent-<agentVersion>.zip`
-    * traceability agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_traceability_agent/latest/traceability_agent-latest.zip" -o traceability_agent-latest.zip`
+    * traceability agent: `curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_traceability_agent/<agentVersion>/traceability_agent-<agentVersion>.zip" -o traceability_agent-<agentVersion>.zip`
-2. Stop the agent or the agent service.
+3. Stop the agent or the agent service.
-3. Archive the previous agent binary in case you need to revert back to the previous version.
+4. Archive the previous agent binary in case you need to revert back to the previous version.
-4. Replace the binary with the new one contained in the zip file that was downloaded from Step 1.
+5. Replace the binary with the new one contained in the zip file that was downloaded from Step 1.
-5. Start the agent or the agent service.
+6. Start the agent or the agent service.

 {{< alert title="Note" color="primary" >}}For Discovery Agent version 1.1.9 and later, when the `CENTRAL_TEAM variable` is not set (default = blank), the agent will attempt to match an Axway gateway organization to an Amplify platform team, assigning resources appropriately.
 No match will have the previous behavior.{{< /alert >}}